garris/cssRegressionTestingWithBackstopJS/readme.md

 From the `myCoolProject/node_modules/backstopjs/` directory run...

-<pre><code>$ gulp test</code></pre>
+<pre><code>$ npm run test</code></pre>

 This task will create a new, timestamped-directory of test images inside `/myCoolProject/backstop_data/bitmaps_test/<timestamp>/`.

 Once the test images are generated, BackstopJS will open your web browser and display a report comparing the most recent test bitmaps against the current reference images.
 Significant differences (if any) are detected and shown.

 ![](fig5.png)